A Complete Idiot's Guide to Cuba

 III.
 Practical Information

-Drive a Car in Cuba
+Driving a Car in Cuba

-To rent a car in Cuba there are numerous agencies in almost all the tourist centers of the country.
+To rent a car in Cuba, there are numerous agencies in almost all the tourist centers of the country.

 Driver's License